Technical Standards for Admission

 The core clinical experience exists as a continuous twelve-month modular experience.
-Module IV consists of four allied blocks each lasting three months in duration: Medicine and Family Medicine; Surgery, Emergency Medicine, and Anesthesia; Neurology, Psychiatry, and Surgical Sub-Specialties (Otolaryngology — Head and Neck Surgery, Orthopaedics, Opthalmology); and Obstetrics-Gynecology/Pediatrics.
+Core 2 consists of four allied blocks each lasting three months in duration: Medicine and Family Medicine; Surgery, Emergency Medicine, and Anesthesia; Neurology, Psychiatry, and Surgical Sub-Specialties (Otolaryngology — Head and Neck Surgery, Orthopaedics, Opthalmology); and Obstetrics-Gynecology/Pediatrics.
 During this intensive clinical experience aspects of biomedical science as well as Humanism and Professionalism are integrated into the curriculum.
 The students become familiar with the methods and skill to practice clinical medicine under direct faculty supervision in all required locations.
 Clinical experiences are provided in both acute care and outpatient ambulatory settings.

 The acute care experiences occur primarily at the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, and Pennsylvania Hospital, our major affiliates, Children's Hospital of Philadelphia & Philadelphia VA Medical Center, and other affiliated hospitals within a 100 mile radius.

 Additionally, now nearly one hundred fifty ambulatory sites that are participating in the Health System are available for outpatient educational experiences.
 The clinical experience is a demanding one in which students are required to develop mature, sensitive, and effective relationships with patients and colleagues.
-This may require a candidate to be able to tolerate physical and emotional stress and continue to function effectively. patient care frequently requires long periods of continuous physical activity without rest, and may require rapid movement between different patient sites on and between different units within a given building and between different buildings.
+This may require a candidate to be able to tolerate physical and emotional stress and continue to function effectively.
+Patient care frequently requires long periods of continuous physical activity without rest, and may require rapid movement between different patient sites on and between different units within a given building and between different buildings.
 As efforts are made to move medical education into the ambulatory arena, the ability to travel to remote sites both within and outside of Philadelphia are will become paramount.
 A candidate will need to possess qualities of adaptability and flexibility as well as functioning at a high level of compassion for others, a motivation to serve, integrity and a consciousness of social values.
 A candidate must possess effective interpersonal skills to interact positively with people from all levels of society, all ethnic backgrounds, and all belief systems.
 It is a synthesis of all of the above qualities that we believe is necessary for a candidate to independently demonstrate the Behavioral and Social Attributes noted below and to appropriately diagnose patients and provide medical care.
-All candidates for the M.D.. degree must possess the intellectual ability to learn, integrate, analyze, and synthesize data.
+All candidates for the M.D. degree must possess the intellectual ability to learn, integrate, analyze, and synthesize data.
 They must have the functional use of the sense of vision, hearing, and equilibrium.
-Their exteroceptive (touch, pain, and temperature) and proprioceptive (position, pressure, movement, sterogenesis, and vibratory) senses must be sufficiently intact to enable them to carry out all activities required for a complete medical education.
+Their exteroceptive (touch, pain, and temperature) and proprioceptive (position, pressure, movement, stereognosis, and vibratory) senses must be sufficiently intact to enable them to carry out all activities required for a complete medical education.
 Candidates must have motor function capabilities to meet the demands of medical education and the demands of total patient care.
 The candidates for the medical degree must be able to independently demonstrate a range of abilities and skills.
 Examples include but are not limited to the following:

 - Observation — the ability to observe is required for demonstration, visual presentations, lectures, and laboratories.
 A candidate must be able to observe patients accurately and completely, both at a distance and closely.
 The ability requires functional vision, hearing, and somatic sensation and is enhanced by a sense of smell.
 The candidate should also be able to comprehend, three-dimensional relationships and the spatial relationships of structures.